 1 1/2 tsp. fine sea salt

-1 Tbsp. barley malt extract (available from health food stores)
+1 Tbsp. barley malt extract (available in health food stores)

 1 heaping Tbsp. molasses or honey